How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 FaunaDB is the data API for client-serverless applications.
 It transforms the traditional DBMS into a Data API that gives you all of the capabilities of an old-guard database, without sacrificing flexibility, scale, and performance.

-and a DSL-like functional query language.
+It has multiple APIs for data access, including native GraphQL and a DSL-like functional query language.
 We will be using GraphQL type for the testimonial app.

 - First thing first, sign up using this url.
 Please select the free plan which is with generous daily usage quota and more than enough for our usage.